yipwingtim/ViDoRAG/README.md

 # Install requirements
 pip install -r requirements.txt
 ```
+We recommend following the guidance of the [Colpali-engine](https://github.com/illuin-tech/colpali) and the [Transformer](https://github.com/huggingface/transformers) library to install the most suitable version.

 Below is a step-by-step guide to help you run the entire framework on your own dataset.
 You can also use individual modules independently:

 ### Step1.
 Bulid the Index Database